bigdolphin/google2fa-without-laravel/README.md

 Just place the PragmaRX folder at the same level with your php file. \
 In the case you want to place the library in subfolder, you must change the require_once paths in all files of Google2FA folder. \
  \
-This modified library is tested with Google Authenticator at May 24 2021. \
+This modified library is tested with Google Authenticator App on Android at May 23 2021. \
  \
 Modified by ltkhanh@bigdolphin.com.vn \
 Big Dolphin Co.
 Ltd